Get the Desktop App for Battle.net Now

 Attack a monster, and by default, your hero will swing or shoot at it, depending on whether you have a melee or ranged weapon equipped.
 To attack, move your mouse over the monster and click on it (PC) or press the attack button when the monster is in range (Console).

 If you hit the monster, you’ll do damage to it based on the weapons you have equipped.
-You can check the average damage you’ll do in the Inventory pane accessible with the “I” key (PC) or through the character menu on Consoles (Xbox 360: BACK; PlayStation®3: SELECT).
+You can check the average damage you’ll do in the Inventory pane accessible with the “I” key (PC) or through the character menu on Consoles (Xbox 360 and Xbox One: BACK; PlayStation®3 and PlayStation®4: SELECT).

 While you’re attacking a monster, you’ll see a red bar with its name at the top of your screen: this is the monster’s health, a visual depiction of how much damage it can take before exploding violently or collapsing in a crimson puddle at your feet.
 When you reduce the bar from its filled state (red) to empty (black), the monster dies.
 (If you see the upper half of its torso crawling towards you, clawed hands still reaching for your throat, it’s not dead.)